deltachat/securejoin/source/new.rst

 To withstand network adversaries, peers must verify each other's keys to establish trustable e2e-encrypted communication.
-In this section we describe protocols to securely setup a contact, to securely add a user to a group, and to verify key history.
+In this section we describe protocols to securely setup a contact and to securely add a user to a group.

 Establishing a trustable e2e-encrypted communication channel is particularly difficult